navarrothiago/bcc-perf-buffer-poll-benchmark/README.md

 > arg1: the total of iterations.
 Each iteraction executes 500 curl.
 > arg2: upper bound of wakeup_event.
 Starts with 1 and increase 10 for each interaction.

+In the end, the program generates a report for each execution.
+The report will be located in the [reports](./reports/) folder.

 ## Manually